 Doing the donkey work at Erddig

-Last year, after more than 100 years, donkeys have returned to Erddig thanks to a partnership between the National Trust and The Donkey Sanctuary.
+In 2016, after more than 100 years, donkeys returned to Erddig thanks to a partnership between the National Trust and The Donkey Sanctuary.

 Erddig’s horse team has successfully adopted two donkeys called Tambo and Lofty who were rescued by the sanctuary.

 The pair now spend their time on the 1,200-acre estate and in our stables, bringing to life another part of Erddig’s history.